 The previous paper was retracted and the new results were published in the specialist journal Inorganic Chemistry.
 In related news reports, the Editor-in-Chief of the journal, William H. Tolman applauded Prof. Orvig for coming forward to correct the earlier mistake.
 “This is precisely why the retraction mechanism exists – to correct the published record. … This case is one of many data points in the larger story of how science corrects itself.””

 Vancouver Island Univers1ty professors and Professional Chemists Chris Gill and Erik Krogh have unveiled their new mobile mass spectrometry lab.
 The Mercedes transit van houses two mass spectrometers plus several other atmospheric monitoring instruments, and can provide real time-real space data on chemical concentrations in the environment.
 This can be used to track the spread of a spill or the release of gases into the environment using on-board GPS to map the substances and their concentrations as the lab drives around.

 Plan to attend the Annual General Meeting and Pre-AGM conference October 20th.

 Room 7000 (Earl and Jennie Lohn Policy Room)

-The AGM is open to all ACPBC members and will include: the business of electing the Board and Officers, audited financial statements for 2015, ratification of the Audit committee, and a report from the Board.
-Following the meeting there will be an update on the progress of the Association towards professional recognition.
+The AGM is open to all ACPBC members and will include: the business of electing the Directors and Officers; the audited financial statements for 2016 – 2017; ratification of the Audit committee for 2017 – 2018; announcement of membership for the Nominating, Membership and Registration, Professional Affairs, and Discipline committees; and the report of the Board of Directors.